prisma/specs/binary-process-management/Readme.md

 ## Connect

-`connect` is where Photon spawns a binary and the following sequence of events happen
+`connect` function is where Photon spawns a binary and the following sequence of events happen

 #### Find Free Port